JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ##### _d. else-if ladder_

-Else-if ladder is a series of if-else statements.
+An else-if ladder is a series of if-else statements.
 It is used when we have multiple conditions to check, when the previous condition is not met.
 The syntax of `else-if ladder` is as follows.

 ```go
 if condition {